freenas/freenas-docs/userguide/support.rst

 The FreeNAS® Forums are another information source which contains categorized user-contributed tips and guides.
-This makes it an ideal resource for learning more about a certain aspect of FreeNAS® and TrueNAS®.
+This makes it an ideal resource for learning more about a certain aspect of %brand%.
 A search bar is included for searching by keyword.
 Or click a category to browse through the threads that exist for that topic.

 These categories are available under **Forum Information:**